 These 2 Stocks Stopped the Presses

 You saw the headlines.
-You know your stock price made a big move one way or the other, but what does that portend for its future?
+You know your stock made a big move one way or the other over the past month, but what does that portend for its future?
 If there's not a fundamental basis for a stock's run higher, or its trip to the cellar was fueled by transient, panic-driven selling, those gains and losses might not hold -- and therein lies the potential for investors to profit!

 Stop, look, listen

 The article These 2 Stocks Stopped the Presses originally appeared on Fool.com.Fool contributor Rich Duprey holds no position in any company mentioned.
 Click here to see his holdings and a short bio.
-Motley Fool newsletter services have recommended buying shares of Health Care REIT.
+The Motley Fool owns shares of Costco Wholesale.
+Motley Fool newsletter services have recommended buying shares of Costco Wholesale.
 The Motley Fool has a disclosure policy.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 Try any of our Foolish newsletter services free for 30 days.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.